 For instance, if you’re brewing four cups (32 ounces), you’ll want to use just over 5 ounces (140 grams) of coffee.

 Pulling a shot of espresso involves high temperatures, high pressure, and very little time.
 For that reason, you’ll need more coffee relative to water.
 Use a 1:2 coffee to water ratio for espresso brewing — meaning half an ounce (15 grams) for each one-ounce espresso shot.

 Looking to upgrade your espresso setup?
-Try the Breville Barista Express!
+Find a great espresso machine.

 5. Cold Brew Coffee Ratio

 The best coffee-to-water ratio for cold brew is 1:5, or one part coffee to five parts water.
 If you’re using four cups (32 ounces) of water, that’s 6.4 ounces (181 grams) of coffee.